Mahnoor237/enterprise-web-app-huawei-cloud/README.md

-# Enterprise Web App on Huawei Cloud
+# Enterprise Web on Huawei Cloud

 This project demonstrates how to deploy a simple enterprise web application using Huawei Cloud services, including ECS, RDS, and networking components like VPC, EIP, and Security Groups.